Have you just found out you’re pregnant and want to start pregnancy yoga?

 Or want to.

-The majority of women begin their prenatal practice during the second trimester.
+The majority of women begin their practicing of yoga during the second trimester.

 It is during this stage that your belly will start to show, grow and impact on how you workout.